readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 The picture above shows a point machine (also known as a point motor, switch machine or switch motor).
 A point machine is a device for operating railway turnouts especially at a distance (Wikipedia 2009).

-There are two types of delays in railroads; AKV (emergency) and UKV (not so urgent).
+There are two types of delays in railroads; AKV (acute immediate corrective maintenance) and UKV (deferred corrective maintenance).
 Based on data collected between Oslo S to Asker + Brobekk from January to May, the visualization below clearly shows that the amount of AKV’s has had a positive turnaround with a tradeoff in UKV’s where there has been fewer AKV’s each and every month in 2017 than earlier.

 ![akvvsukv](images/akvvsukv.png)